SuleymanOFLAZ/Task_Scheduler-ARM-Cortex-M4/README.md

 Ninethly, We need a alghoritm to decide next task.
 We implemented Round Robin Methode that mean actualy cahenges the tasks in order.
 We have a basic alghorithm in this code.
 Even so, having a look to it can be helpful.
 It can become little confusing because of the idle task.

+Lastly, We must be careful about variables that shared between Thread Mode code and Handler Mode code because of "race conditions".
+We have a sample of variable like this in task_delay function.
+Not a good solution but we used that method for this simple application: Disable all interrupt before reaching the shared global data, and enable the interrupts after using it.

 This code was written on STM32CubeIDE for STM32F407G-DISC1 board, compiled with GCC arm compiler, and tested.